IBE160/simple-todo/docs/prd.md

 so that I can access my personal data and protect my privacy.

 **Acceptance Criteria:**
-1. A registered user can log in with their email and password.
+1. A public API endpoint (e.g., `POST /token`) exists on the FastAPI backend that accepts an email and password.
-2. Authentication tokens (e.g., JWT) are securely managed for session persistence.
-3. A user can log out, invalidating their session.
+2. Upon successful authentication, the endpoint returns a secure access token (e.g., JWT).
-4. Error messages are displayed for invalid login credentials.
+3. The endpoint returns a 401 Unauthorized error for invalid credentials.
+4. A login form in the Next.js app calls this endpoint and securely stores the token upon success.
+5. The Next.js app has a "Logout" button that clears the stored token, effectively ending the user's session.

 ### Story 2.3: Basic User Profile Management